seanox/aspect-js/manual/en/test.md

 ## Task

-The smallest component in an integration test, used here as 'task', because 'case' is a keyword in JavaScript.
+The smallest component in an integration test, used here as _task_, because _case_ is a keyword in JavaScript.
 It can be implemented alone, but is always used in a scenario.

 ```javascript